hcllaw/VBAgg/README.md

 H. Law, D. Sejdinovic, E. Cameron, T. CD Lucas, S. Flaxman, K. Battle, K. Fukumizu, Variational Learning on Aggregate Outputs with Gaussian Processes, 2018 (https://arxiv.org/abs/1805.08463)

+Just a disclaimer that the code is not completely optimised, and many parts is not very clean.
+I will update it more in the recent future, and include jupyter notebooks.
+Due to data confidentiality reasons, we do not provide the malaria data we used in the paper.
 ## Setup
 To setup as a package, clone the repository and run
 ```